 Bed Bath & Beyond (BBB) has everything you need to play "house" for real.
-It's the nation's #1 superstore domestics retailer with about 1,475 BBB stores throughout the US, Puerto Rico, and Canada.
+It's the nation's #1 superstore domestics retailer with more than 1,000 BBB stores throughout the US, Puerto Rico, and Canada.
 The stores' floor-to-ceiling shelves stock better-quality (brand-name and private-label) goods in two main categories: domestics (bed linens, bathroom and kitchen items) and home furnishings (cookware and cutlery, small household appliances, picture frames, and more).
-BBB also operates three smaller specialty chains: about 70 Christmas Tree Shops; 65 buybuy BABY stores; and 45 Harmon discount health and beauty shops.
+BBB also operates three smaller specialty chains: about 75 Christmas Tree Shops; 90 buybuy BABY stores; and 50 Harmon discount health and beauty shops.
 The home goods retailer bought its smaller rival Cost Plus for $495 million in cash in 2012.

 Beyond the US, the domestics retailer is growing in Canada and Mexico.
-BBB opened its first international store in Richmond Hill, Ontario, in 2007 and now has some 35 stores in about half a dozen Canadian provinces.
+BBB opened its first international store in Richmond Hill, Ontario, in 2007 and now has some 40 stores in more than half a dozen Canadian provinces.
 It also has a joint venture with Mexican retailer Home & More.
-BBB anticipates the joint venture will be a springboard for future growth in Mexico, where it currently operates several stores under the BBB banner.
+BBB anticipates the joint venture will be a springboard for future growth in Mexico, where it currently operates four stores under the BBB banner.

 Sales & Marketing

-In fiscal 2013 (ends February) BBB's advertising costs exceeded $250 million, a sizable jump compared with $192.5 million in 2012 and more than $198 million in 2011.
+In fiscal 2014 (ended February) BBB's advertising costs totaled $280.5 million, a sizable jump compared with $250 million the prior year, and $192.5 million the year before that.
 The chain relies exclusively on circulars, mailings, and word-of-mouth for advertising.

-Beyond its main BBB chain of 1,000 stores, the company operates 265 stores under the names World Market, Cost Plus World Market, and World Market Stores banners.
-It also operates about 80 buybuy BABY shops, 75 Christmas Tree Shops, and more than 45 stores under the names Harmon and Harmon Face Values.
+Beyond its main BBB chain of about 1,015 stores, the company operates 265 stores under the names World Market, Cost Plus World Market, and World Market Stores banners.
+It also operates about 90 buybuy BABY shops, 75 Christmas Tree Shops, and 50 stores under the names Harmon and Harmon Face Values.